bradumbaugh/cognitive-services-xamarin-forms-computer-vision-search/README.md

 3. Navigate to the folder where you cloned this repository.

-4. Open the Visual Studio Solution (.sln) file `VisualSearchApp.sln` using your Visual Studio installation.
+4. Open the Visual Studio Solution (.sln) file `VisualSearchApp.sln`.
 It may take a few minutes for the project to initialize.

 5. Open the NuGet Package Manager (right click your solution in the solution explorer, and select `Manage NuGet Packages For Solution`)